tlnguy05/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "835"
 ```
+The value of the 5 min interval we get, which contains the maximun number of steps match exactly what we see in the plot.

 ## Imputing missing values
 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with \color{red}{\verb|NA|}NAs).